Online casino revenue soared by 24.5% in March, according to figures released by the Pennsylvania Gaming Control Board (PGCB).

-It’s possible then that FanDuel (Valley Forge Casino Resort) was actually the top operator.
-FanDuel, which was the revenue leader in February with nearly $6.1 million, actually saw a drop in March revenue to nearly $5 million.
+It’s possible, then, that FanDuel (Valley Forge Casino Resort) was actually the top operator.
+FanDuel, which was the revenue leader in February with nearly $6.1 million, saw a drop in March revenue to nearly $5 million.

 But FanDuel continues to own the table games category with revenue of nearly $4 million and brought in 42.5% of total online table games wagers.

 More than half of PokerStars PA’s online revenue — $3.13 million — came from poker.
-It represents their best month since launching in November, and a whopping 71.2% increase from February.
+It represents PokerStars’ best month since launching in November and a whopping 71.2% increase from February.

-The increased handle for March, the continued closures of land-based casinos through April, as well as gamblers’ growing interest in wagering online should assure another growth month in April.
+The increased handle for March, the continued closures of land-based casinos through April and gamblers’ growing interest in wagering online should ensure another growth month in April.